 The Turing Shield is designed to fit seamlessly into the workplace.
-It’s available in either single-person or multi-person models and operates independently, leaving employees free to do the work they were hired to do.
+It’s available in single-person model and operates independently, leaving employees free to do the work they were hired to do.

 Employees take the 30-second health screening on their smartphones, which generates a QR code that the Turing Shield scans before doing a simultaneous temperature check/mask detection.
 The Turing Shield then generates a badge clearing the employee to enter the workplace.